A Country of Museums

 Paus Sixtus IV (1414-1484).
 Photo: Wikipedia

 Pope Sixtus IV (1414-1484) regarded the Roman artefacts as propaganda tools in 1471.
-They showed the relationship between ancient and Christian Rome, between the emperors and Popes as the new leaders.
+They showed the relationship between ancient and Christian Rome, between the emperors and the Popes as the new leaders.
 People came in large numbers, and the Capitol was the first public building to show a collection of art to the public.

 Haus zur Mücke